MicrosoftDocs/well-architected/well-architected/performance-efficiency/continuous-performance-optimize.md

 ### Prioritize optimization efforts

-Proactively optimizing performance in a workload means taking proactive measures to improve and enhance the performance of the workload before any performance issues arise.
+Proactively optimizing performance means taking proactive measures to improve and enhance the performance of the workload before any performance issues arise.
 Using proactive measures involves identifying potential bottlenecks, monitoring performance metrics, and implementing optimizations to ensure that the workload operates efficiently and meets the desired performance goals.
 Based on the analysis of deteriorating components, critical flows, and technical debt, you can implement performance optimizations specific to each area.
 Improvements might involve code changes, infrastructure adjustments, or configuration updates.

 #### Prioritize deteriorating components